Bifacial systems procedure

 Model Pages (unlimited sheds or trackers 2D models)

-This opens the corresponding page, where the basic system parameters (sheds or trackers width, pitch, height above ground, etc) are pre-defined according to the concerned subsystem.
+This opens the corresponding page, where the basic system parameters are pre-defined according to the concerned subsystem.

-In this page, you can play with these parameters to analyze the effect of different configurations.
-However, when exiting this page, the parameters will be reset to their default values based on your system definitions, unless certain options are checked in the "Parameters Mode" group within the General Simulation Parameters tab.
-These options specify whether user modifications to 'Pitch' and 'Number of Sheds' are retained for the simulation or reset upon leaving the window.
+In the Orientation section in this window, you can play with the parameters to analyze the effect of different configurations.
+However, when exiting this page, the parameters will be reset to their default values based on your system definitions.

 Height above ground | the only parameter without correspondence in the system's definitions is the height above ground that you have to define here.
 This is the height of the bottom of the sheds or of the axis in the tracker case. |